Ruben10-R/pro-league/README.md

-# **Project Plan: Full-Stack Hour Tracker**
+# **Project Plan: Full-Stack Tournament Management System**

 ## **1\.
 Project Overview**

-This project is a web-based application called **Chrono-Tracker** designed to be a comprehensive hour-tracking and project management system.
-It will allow users to manage projects, track time spent by various team members, and handle high-level planning.
+This project is a web-based application called **Pro-League** designed to be a comprehensive tournament management system.
+It will allow users to create and manage tournaments, register players and teams, track matches and results, and handle bracket generation and standings.
 The system will be built with a decoupled architecture, where a single backend API serves data to a modern frontend, allowing for potential future integrations with other applications.

 ## **2\.
 Core Features**